benchase33/blog_copy/_posts/2022-06-13-confounding_modification.md

 ### Example of Effect Modification

 Once again, let’s look at some sample data.
-We’ll start with a randomly distributed surgery:
+We’ll start with a randomly assigned surgery:

 ``` py
 surgery = np.array([random.randint(0, 2) for _ in range(1_000)])